A topic from the subject of Decomposition in Chemistry.

 Introduction

-Decomposition reactions are chemical reactions that break down a compound into two or more products.
+Decomposition reactions are chemical reactions that break down a compound into two or more simpler products.
 They can be used to extract valuable materials from a compound, change the properties of a material, or release energy.
-Catalysts are substances that speed up chemical reactions without being themselves changed by the reaction.
-They can be used to increase the rate of a reaction, lower the activation energy, or increase selectivity.
+Catalysts are substances that speed up chemical reactions without being consumed or permanently altered by the reaction.
+They achieve this by lowering the activation energy of the reaction, thus increasing the reaction rate and potentially improving selectivity towards desired products.

 Basic Concepts

-Activation energy is the minimum amount of energy required for a reaction to occur.
-Catalysts work by providing an alternative reaction path, which has a lower activation energy, making it easier for the reaction to occur.
+Activation energy is the minimum energy required for a reaction to proceed.
+Catalysts provide an alternative reaction pathway with a lower activation energy, making it easier for the reaction to occur.
+This is achieved through the formation of intermediate complexes between the catalyst and reactants.

 Applications